 I Saw an Ant on the Railroad Track by Joshua Prince

 Jack is a switchman for a train track.
-One day as he settles down to eat his lunch he spies an ant on the railroad track just as a train is coming straight toward it.
-He thinks how he can solve this problem and then springs into action.
+One day, as he settles down to eat his lunch, he spies an ant on the railroad track just as a train is coming straight toward it.
+He thinks about how he can solve this problem and then springs into action.
 Children will see that sometimes problems have a way of working themselves out differently than we planned.
 This book is filled with beautiful illustrations.

 Sadie and the Snowman by Allen Morgan